OP-Engineering/op-sqlite/README.md

 OP_SQLITE_USE_PHONE_VERSION=1 npx pod-install
 ```

 On Android, it is not possible to link the OS SQLite.
 It is also a bad idea due to vendor changes, old android bugs, etc. Unfortunately, this means this library will add some megabytes to your app size.
+Take note that the embedded version of SQLite does not support loading runtime extensions due to security concerns from apple.

 # Enable compile-time options